How to Become a Social Media Manager (Step-by-Step Guide)

 Instagram is a great social media platform to manage if you enjoy graphic design and photography.

-If you want to manage Facebook as a social media platform, it’s incredibly important to keep up-to-date with the company’s constantly changing algorithm.
+If you want to manage Facebook as a social media platform, it’s important to keep up-to-date with the company’s constantly changing algorithm.

 If you’re comfortable with live videos, Facebook Live can be a good way to engage with an audience.
 You can also learn how to send automatic message responses on Facebook, which will show that your company is responsive and cares about its community.